Investigating and Improving Latent Density Segmentation Models for Aleatoric Uncertainty Quantification in Medical Imaging: Methods

-For each particular dataset, we train the PU-Net, PU-Net+NF and SPU-Net.
+For each dataset, we train the PU-Net, PU-Net+NF and our proposed method.
 Each of those models are trained on three folds using cross-validation.
 Furthermore, the experiments per model and dataset are conducted across four latent dimensions.
 All hyperparameters across experiments are kept identical, except for the number of training epochs and parameters related to the Sinkhorn Divergence.
-This implies across all datasets an $\alpha$ and $\beta$ set at $10$, a batch size of $32$, using the Adam optimizer with a maximum learning rate of $10^{-4}$ that is scheduled by a warm-up and cosine annealing, and weight decay of $10^{-5}$.
+This implies across all datasets a batch size of $32$, using the Adam optimizer with a maximum learning rate of $10^{-4}$ that is scheduled by a linear warm-up of 5 and 50 epochs for the LIDC-IDRI and QUBIQ datasets, respectively, cosine annealing, and weight decay of $10^{-5}$.
+For our proposed method, we additionally constraint the gradient to unitary norm.
 For the LIDC-IDRI dataset we set the number of training epochs to 200 and for all QUBIQ datasets we trained for 2,500 epochs.
 After training, we used the model checkpoint with the lowest validation loss.
 This was usually much earlier than the set number of iterations.
-Additionally, we found that clipping the gradient to unitary norm was essential for the SPU-Net.
 To implement the Sinkhorn Divergence, we make use of the \texttt{GeomLoss}~\cite{feydy2019interpolating} package.

-Also, data augmentation has been used during training, which consisted of random rotation, translation, scale and shears.
+Furthermore, data augmentation has been used during training, which consisted of random rotations within $[-180, 180]$ degrees, scaling within $[0.8, 1.2]$, and translation and shears in all directions of $0.1$ and $30\%$, respectively.
+The number of samples taken from the densities equal the number of available segmentation masks from each dataset.